rombrew/phobia/doc/CLI.md

 falls into **pm.i_setpoint_current_pc**.
 You can configure **ap.knob_reg_ID** to link it to another register if you want control another parameter.
 We provide many registers in different units of measurement.
-You are free to choose what to control current in Amperes or percentage from full scale.
+You are free to choose what to control current in Amperes or percentage from full scale or something else.

 There are telemetry module with 10 link registers.
 Choose any registers you need to be captured.

 	(pmc) reg tlm.reg_ID0 pm.tvm_A
 	(pmc) reg tlm.reg_ID1 pm.tvm_B
-	(pmc) reg tlm.reg_ID_ ...
+	(pmc) reg tlm.reg_ID2 ...

 Telemetry grab (to fill the memory buffer) and flush textual dump.